hoaproject/Stream/README.md

 ## Quick usage

-As a quick overview, we propose to …
+As a quick overview, we propose to discover what `Hoa\Stream` provides in term of interfaces, i.e. stream capabilities.
+This is almost the most important part of this library.
+Then, how to define a stream, followed by how to use stream contexts.
+Events, listeners and notifications will be detailed in the next section.
+Finally, wrappers and filters are detailed in the last sections.

 ### Interfaces, aka stream capabilities